cardano-foundation/cf-helm-charts/charts/cf-idw/README.md

 docker run -it --rm cardanofoundation/cf-keria-passcode-gen
 ```

-You can install the chart with the release name `my-release` by executing the following command with the minimum required value for the ingress controller `ingressTLDs`:
+You can install the chart with the release name `my-release` by executing the following command with the minimum required value for the ingress controller `ingressTLDs` which will be used to configure the external URLs for the services:

 ```sh
 PUBLIC_DOMAINS="3x4mpl3.com,example.com"